Gustavo-Kuze/SharpAreaPicker/README.md

 }
  ```
 ## How the user is supposed to use It
 The dialog lacks on instructions, but It's really simple to understand.
 The AreaPicker dialog is a resizable Form, without a ControlBox (3 common buttons of the top right), that can be dragged with the mouse.
-It has a context menu that You can bring up by right clicking the dialog, with two items: Capture, which will close the dialog and return the screenshot (can be fired by return/enter Keypress as well) and cancel, which will close the form and return null (You can press the ESC key to have the same effect).
+It has a context menu that You can bring up by right clicking the dialog, with two items: Capture, which will close the dialog and return the screenshot, and cancel, which will close the form and return null.

+"Capture" can be fired by return/enter Keypress as well as cancel will be invoked by pressing the ESC key.